 The final three possible explanations for score discrepancies deal with potential differences in the examinees being tested under state tests and NAEP.
 While NCLB requires at least 95% of students to be tested annually and NAEP sets its standard at 85% (Hill, 1998, p.
 3), this means that up to 20% of examinees could have been excluded from at least one of the tests.
+Furthermore, NAEP participation guidelines very by state, especially with regards to students with disabilities and English Language Learners.
 Clearly, these potential differences in the examinee pool could impact discrepancies between results from the two tests.
 Also, since state tests under NCLB are high-stakes and NAEP remains a relatively low-stakes test, differences in examinee motivation or effort could have an impact on discrepancies.